kriskhaira/docker-tutorials/docs/linux/step_six.md

         $ docker rmi -f 7d9495d03763
         $ docker rmi -f docker-whale

-4. Pull a new image from your repository using the `docker pull` command.
+4. Pull and load a new image from your repository using the `docker run` command.

     The command you type should include your username from Docker Hub.

-         docker pull yourusername/docker-whale
+         docker run yourusername/docker-whale

     Since the image is no longer available on your local system, Docker downloads it.